Ghostface (Scream): Video games

-On October 10th 2025, Ghostface came to the online game Fortnite as a purchasable skin from the shop as part of 2025’s version of "Fortnitemares", the game’s annual Halloween event.
-For a limited time, players can receive an in-game "Last Call" weapon, consisting of a 90s payphone and Ghostface’s iconic knife.
+On October 10th 2025, Ghostface came to the online game Fortnite as a purchasable skin from the shop as part of 2025's version of "Fortnitemares", the game's annual Halloween event.
+For a limited time, players can receive an in-game "Last Call" weapon, consisting of a 90s payphone and Ghostface's iconic knife.
 The item also transforms the player wielding it into Ghostface himself, allowing them to stalk other players as a reference to the killer's identity being assumed by different people.
 Roger L. Jackson reprises his role for all spoken Ghostface lines.

+Music videos

+Jackson reprised his role as Ghostface through archival audio recordings from Scream in Creed's "What If" which is set at Sunrise Studios where Dewey, once again played by David Arquette, works late night security until Ghostface calls him at 11:36 pm and a female survivor telling him someone's coming for her which in turn leads to Dewey searching around the studio lot to find Ghostface.
+However after arriving at the scene towards the end of the video, Dewey discovers that the alleged Ghostface sighting was the band's prank while the real killer jumps from above to attack him.

+Jackson once again reprised his role as Ghostface in the second part of the music video "Twisting the Knife" by Ice Nine Kills featuring the song's guest artist and star of Scream 7, Mckenna Grace and original Scream actor David Arquette appears as the video's fictional director.
+After completing on set for the shooting of the song's music video, Ghostface kills Arquette and Francis Rizzowitz (Johnny Brennan), before Ghostface unmasked as the character named the Silence and the video ends with the caption "To be continued ...".